-- Is all unsafe equipment replaced and inspected before returning to service?
+- Has damaged equipment been identified, replaced and inspected before returning to service?

-- Do you have backup plans in place in the event of long-term downtime to critical equipment and facilities?
+- Do you have backup sites or systems in place in the event of long-term downtime to critical equipment and facilities?

-- Is there a process for updating your emergency preparedness plan after an emergency?
+- Is there a process for reviewing and updating your emergency preparedness plan?

 - Is your plan regularly updated to prepare for new types of emergencies your facility could face as risks change?